lingjieqiao/stat159-fall2016-project1/paper/paper.md

 ![alt tag](/images/pandoc-logo.png)

-Another tool that makes the file producing process easier is pandoc, a library that helps converting from one markup format to another.
-With pandoc, the author no longer needs to spend time typing the same information in different formats when several formats of the results are needed.
-Rather, pandoc helps prepare the materials in the most authentic document narrative - it can read and convert a variety of formats including Markdown, HTML, and LaTex.
+Another tool that makes the file producing process easier is _Pandoc_, a library that helps converting from one markup format to another.
+With Pandoc, the author no longer needs to spend time typing the same information in different formats when several formats of the results are needed.
+Rather, Pandoc helps prepare the materials in the most authentic document narrative - it can read and convert a variety of formats including Markdown, HTML, and LaTex.

-Pandoc makes it extremely easy to convert from one format to another, saving unnecessary time in redoing the whole project and creating most native representation of the document.
+Pandoc makes it easy to convert from one format to another, saving unnecessary time in redoing the whole project and creating most native representation of the document.
 It also gives the author an opportunity to easily compare between formats such that the author can choose the format that best delivers and presents the results, rather than being stuck with one restricted format and less satisfying output.
 Pandoc in this project is used to convert the paper from Markdown to HTML.

 ---